emoacht/SnowyImageCopy/README.md

 Ver 0.9.6 2014-10-1

- - Added function to delete image in FlashAir upon copy
+ - Added function to delete image in FlashAir on copy

 Ver 0.9.5 2014-09-12